josiah-zx/VaultFinal/vault/src/backend/README.md

 # Backend Guide

-## 1. Ensure you have SQLite and Flask downloaded
+## 1. Ensure you have SQLite, Flask, and Flask-cors downloaded

 ### Table Format Example: